siddheshkadam/pepithon-WTC/README.md

 6. PHP has a default mail() function to send email.
 Which sends emails using the localhost.
 How to change the default localhost to some custom smtp server e.g. smtp.pepipost.com.
 So that all emails from PHP mail() function will get routed via smtp.pepipost.com instead of 'localhost'.
 Your article should also cover the steps on how to write a program to send Email using PHP mail() Function?
 [Subodh]

 7. How To Set Up a Postfix E-Mail Server with Dovecot?
-[WRITE YOUR NAME]
+[Siddhesh Kadam]

 8. How to install postfix on Ubuntu 18.04.3 LTS?
 [Subodh]